Grove Gardens Chapel: History

-The land on which Richmond cemetery now sits was first used as a burial plot in 1786, after George III donated the land to Richmond Vestry.
+The land on which Richmond Cemetery now sits was first used as a burial plot in 1786, after George III donated the land to Richmond Vestry.
 However, it was not until 1856 that the cemetery was converted to municipal use by the parish.
 As was common in the Victorian period, two chapels were built to meet the demand of the separate Anglican and non-conformist congregations.
 It is likely that these were temporary, corrugated tin structures, or tabernacles, from the 1850s until Richmond's growing population made more permanent structures necessary.

 The Vestry of Richmond commissioned two chapels in the 1870s.
 Sir Arthur Blomfield is known to have built the Anglican Chapel, now known as Grove Gardens Chapel.
 However, it is not documented who designed the Non-Conformist Chapel, now a private residence on the outer boundary of the cemetery.
 Canon Charles Tickell Proctor, the Vicar of Richmond in the 1870s, controversially built a wall to separate the consecrated ground and non-conformist area.
 It was not until the Bishop of Winchester, in whose Diocese the parish then sat, intervened that the wall was taken down.
 Shortly after the chapels were built, the parish was transferred to the Diocese of Rochester in 1877, and has been in the Diocese of Southwark since 1905.

 The land on which the burial ground sits was originally part of a common, used in the 17th century for Richmond's Pest House, a place to house those sick with the Great Plague.
 In 1785 a large area of the land was granted to the Vestry for the building of a workhouse and burial ground.
 A small portion of the common, now known as Pesthouse Common, is extant along Queen's Road.

 The Richmond Union Workhouse was built to the southwest of Grove Gardens Chapel in 1786-87.
-It was possibly designed by Kenton Couse, who has one of the architects for Richmond Bridge.
+It was possibly designed by Kenton Couse, who was one of the architects for Richmond Bridge.
 It was converted into residential use in 1987 as part of the London & Quadrant Housing Association and Richmond Parish Lands Charity Queen's Road Estate scheme; the southern part, Kingsmead, became public housing, and a gated estate, King George's Square, was built on the northern area.
 The Grade II listed central block of the Workhouse still exists as part of the estate.

 Grove Gardens Chapel sits opposite John Darbourne and Geoffrey Darke’s Phase 2 of the Queens Road Estate.
 Phase 2, between Greville Road and Park Hill, was built from 1978 to provide mixed social housing, and was separated from the Grade II listed Phase 1 scheme by the later Phase 3, which includes the Cambrian Community Centre.